apostrophecms/apostrophe-headless/README.md

 But for those who need to create and manage content via REST too... read on!

-### Invoking REST APIs as a logged-in user of your Apostrophe site
+## Invoking REST APIs as a logged-in user of your Apostrophe site

 If you're building a React app or similar that is part of a webpage delivered by your Apostrophe site, and the right user is already logged into the site, then the APIs will automatically "see" the user and run with the right permissions.
 However, see the note that follows re: CSRF protection.

-> If this doesn't sound relevant to your project, skip ahead to learn how to use bearer tokens instead.
+> If this doesn't sound relevant to your project, skip ahead to learn how to use API keys and bearer tokens instead.
 We've got your back, headless horseman.

-### CSRF protection and logged-in users
+## CSRF protection and logged-in users

 **If an API request comes from an Apostrophe user who logged in conventionally via the website,** and not via the REST login APIs below, then Apostrophe will check for CSRF (Cross-Site Request Forgery) attacks.